MilanRadeta/MontyHallSimulation/README.md

 ## Definitions of Success

-In order to confirm the correlation between chance values, the existence of illusion of choice some strategies, I had to perceive the goal of the game from different perspective to find the same hidden chance values.
+In order to confirm the correlation between chance values, the existence of IoC in some strategies, I had to perceive the goal of the game from different perspective to find the same hidden chance values.

 Therefore, I created 4 DoS:
 * CarDoor